MasterAM/meteor-astronomy-docs/docs/events_propagation.md

 2. Child class event
 3. Global event

 You will learn about inheritance in the following sections of this documentation.
-For know, you have to know that events are triggered in the order showed above.
+For now, you have to know that events are triggered in the order shown above.

-In any moment, we can stop execution of event handlers to come by calling the `stopPropagation()` method on an event object passed to the event handler.
-The example below shows how to stop execution of the global event during the execution of the event handler on the class level.
+At any moment, we can stop the execution of upcoming event handlers by calling the `stopPropagation()` method of the event object passed to the event handler.
+The example below shows how to stop the execution of the global event during the execution of the event handler on the class level.

 ```js
 User = Astro.Class({